TcMenu/documentation/README.md

 ## Building the ref-docs documentation

 Generally speaking, there is a link to the reference (or doxygen generated) documents within the site, these are usually hosted at the `/ref-docs` location and each of the library repositories and the tcMenu API are built in turn to this end.
 These are built on web server as the documentation changes.

+## A few basic rules for committers

+Avoid breaking links at all costs, do not refactor page names or positions without talking to one of the committers first.
+Check your spelling is correct, best to use a spell checker in the editor that you are using.
+Think about others needing to read your text, make it as short as you can while keeping the meaning.